Best Savings Account UK 2026: Easy Access vs Fixed vs ISA

 Are Cash ISAs worth it?

 Yes for higher-rate taxpayers, retirees with significant savings, and anyone with more than ~£15-25,000 in cash.
 The tax saving compounds and avoids Self Assessment admin.
 Basic-rate taxpayers with under ~£20k in savings often get the same effective rate via their PSA on a regular non-ISA account.
+For the head-to-head Cash ISA league table by provider, see our Cash ISA comparison.

 Should I use a fixed-rate bond or easy access?